Sample Video

 First-Prize performance, 2025 Lotte Lenya Competition

-Sample Song Translation
+Sample Song Translation (listen to original)

 The Ballad of Caesar’s Death (1933)